georgefox6/FootballLeague/README.md

 # Football League
 Football League is a java based football management game.
-It gives you the ability to pick a team to manage, choose your tactics, sign your favourite players and simulate games.
+It gives you the ability to pick one of over 120 teams to to manage, choose your tactics, sign your favourite players and simulate games.
+The game contains over 3000 real players from all of the major leagues and uses real data to make the game more fun and realistic.

 ## Installation Instructions